-The actual value of your sick leave credits at the time of termination/retirement will be based on your highest hourly rate in state/UW employment, your accumulated sick leave balance, your years of adjusted continuous state/UW service and applicable laws, compensation plans and collective bargaining agreements in effect at your termination of employment.
-If you work in a protective occupation, you earn supplemental sick leave credits at a different rate so this estimator will not be accurate for you.
+The actual value of your sick leave credits at the time of termination/retirement will be based on your highest basic pay rate in state/UW System employment, your accumulated sick leave balance, your years of adjusted continuous state/UW System service and applicable laws, compensation plans and collective bargaining agreements in effect at your termination of employment.
+If you work in a protective occupation, you earn supplemental sick leave credits at a different rate so the estimator will not be accurate for you.

-- Your current sick leave balance
+- Current sick leave balance.

 - Continuous service date – This is typically your first day of state or UW System employment in a position that both earned sick leave and was covered by the Wisconsin Retirement System.
 This date is adjusted for any breaks in employment.
 If you do not know this date, contact your human resources office.